kentrasecurity/kentra/docs/API_REFERENCE.md

 - `attackType`: Must be one of `Enumeration`, `Vulnerability`, `Exploitation`
 - `target`: Valid IP, hostname, or CIDR notation
-- `tool`: Must exist in tool-specs ConfigMap
+- `tool`: Must exist in kttack-tool-specs ConfigMap
 - `state`: Must be `Pending`, `Running`, `Completed`, or `Failed`

 ### Format Validation